jmmastey/level_up_exercises/shopping_cart/getting_shipping_information.md

   And I select a shipping carrier
   When I click 'Estimate shipping costs'
   Then I should see an error message prompting me to enter my zip code

+  Given that I am on my shopping cart page
+  And I have an item in my cart
+  And I enter my zip code
+  And I select a shipping carrier who does not ship to my zip code When I click 'Estimate shipping costs'
+  Then I should see an error message prompting me to select a different carrier